Day 2

-As with day 1, we begin with our land acknowledgment.
-Land acknowledgments are a way that people insert an awareness of Indigenous presence and land rights in everyday life.
-This is often done at the beginning of ceremonies, lectures, or, in this case, education guides.
-It can be an explicit yet limited way to recognize the history of colonialism and first nations as well as a need for change in settler-colonial societies.
+We begin with NAU’s land acknowledgement.
+Land acknowledgements promote awareness of Indigenous history, presence, and land rights in everyday life.
+Land acknowledgements are often shared at the beginning of ceremonies, lectures, and education guides.
+Though limited, they are an explicit way to recognize the history of colonialism as well as a need for change in settler-colonial societies.
 In this context, we’re looking to acknowledge the existence of Indigenous bodies in geography and how they occupy land.

-Grand Falls – Approximately 45 minutes northeast of Flagstaff, you’ll find a natural waterfall system, Grand Falls.
-It is also called “Chocolate Falls” due to the color of the water from the Colorado River and dumps rain and snow melt into the Little Colorado River.
-At 185-feet (56 meters) these falls are higher than Niagara Falls in upstate New York.
+Grand Falls – Approximately 45 minutes northeast of Flagstaff, you’ll find a natural waterfall system known as Grand Falls.
+It is also called “Chocolate Falls,” due to the color of the water from the Colorado River, and dumps rain and snowmelt into the Little Colorado River.
+At 185 feet (56 meters), these falls are higher than Niagara Falls in upstate New York.
 The best time to view Grand Falls is in the spring after the winter’s snowmelt has filled this lava dam.

 The state of Arizona and the Hopi Nation do not observe Daylight Savings Time; however, the Navajo Nation in Arizona does observe Daylight Savings Time.

 Few geological formations are as picturesque and awe-inspiring as Antelope Canyon, a magnificent slot canyon just east of Page in Northern Arizona.
-Nearby, Horseshoe Bend is a horseshoe-shaped incised meander of the Colorado River.
+Nearby Horseshoe Bend is a U-shaped curve of the Colorado River.
 It is also referred to as the “east rim of the Grand Canyon.”
 Check it out!

 Wupatki National Monument

 Thirteen different Native American communities are traditionally associated with Wupatki.
 Rock walls of 800-year-old pueblos dot a desert landscape once home to thousands of people.
-Visitor Center exhibits explain how they survived by farming, hunting and gathering, and trading.
-Short trails lead to Wupatki, Lomaki and other pueblos.
-The scenic drive to Sunset Crater Volcano National Monument climbs rapidly from desert to mountain landscapes.
+Visitor center exhibits explain how they survived by farming, hunting and gathering, and trading.
+Short trails lead to Wupatki, Lomaki, and other pueblos.

 The article “Living Connections to an Ancient Past at Wupatki National Monument” helps us to understand how communities not only lived, but thrived in this region.